Vretinger/RPSLS-Showdown/README.md

 ## Introduction
 This web application implements the popular game "Rock-Paper-Scissors-Lizard-Spock".
 It allows users to play against the computer, providing an enjoyable and engaging experience.

-## Features
-- Allows users to choose from five options: rock, paper, scissors, lizard, or Spock.
-- Displays the computer's choice and the game result.
-- Tracks the score for both the player and the computer.
-- Provides a next round button to continue playing.
-- Offers a visually appealing interface with responsive design.

 ## Target Audience
 The target audience for this web application includes: